 If symptoms like diarrhea or vomiting persist for more than 24 hours, or are accompanied by other worrisome signs such as lethargy or lack of appetite, I err on the side of caution and advise taking a trip to the vet.
 However, an acute flare-up resulting from a dietary indiscretion or stress colitis, for example, can typically be addressed at home and recovery helped along with proper nutritional management.
 So, let’s take a look at what to feed a dog with diarrhea or other stomach problems.

-In these acute cases, I like to draw from the ancient wisdom of Traditional Chinese Medicine (TCM) food therapy, which optimizes the individual’s qi (life force) by balancing the internal energies of yin (cold) and yang (heat).
+For what to feed a dog with diarrhea if it’s acute diarrhea, I like to draw from the ancient wisdom of Traditional Chinese Medicine (TCM) food therapy.
+This optimizes the individual’s qi (life force) by balancing the internal energies of yin (cold) and yang (heat).
 According to TCM, all foods have properties that either warm the body, cool the body or are neutral.
 When the body’s yin and yang are out of balance, disease results.

 “Most acute gastrointestinal problems relate to excess yang, or heat, so we want to treat them with cooling yin foods,” says Marc Smith, D.V.M., a Traditional Chinese Veterinary Medicine (TCVM) practitioner and owner of Natchez Trace Veterinary Services in Franklin and Nashville, Tennessee, and co-owner of PET | TAO Holistic Pet Products.